Skip to content

 Follow-up Message (Same Thread)

-curl -X POST https://agents.ag2trust.com/api/v1/ask/support \
+curl -X POST https://api.ag2trust.com/api/v1/ask/support \

 -H "X-API-Key: cust_your_api_key" \